jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 even though they are really just elegant descriptions of one particular way of doing things that *isn't even all that common anymore*.

-It's common knowledge among music theorists that theories of harmonic function and other euroclassical concepts are not very useful for describing modern popular music, or even the quintessentially American tonality of the Blues, let alone rap or ambient styles.
+It is common knowledge among music theorists that Western music theories of harmonic function and other euroclassical concepts are not very useful for describing modern popular music, or even the quintessentially American tonality of the Blues, let alone rap or ambient styles.